reubenharry/haskell-docs/docs/docs/thinkingfunctionally/typechecking.md

-A Haskell program won't compile unless the types work out, and no coercion of types will take place automatically:
+A Haskell program won't compile unless the types are consistent, and no coercion of types will take place automatically:

 ```haskell
 intToBool :: Int -> Bool